 Benefits can be suspended if you do not go to medical appointments and/or treatments or fail to co-operate with return to work plan, whether regular or modified duties.
 They can also be suspended if you do not take part in a vocational rehabilitation program, should you need one.
 You must tell the WCB immediately if you are not able to go to an appointment, treatment or rehabilitation program.
 If you do not tell the WCB that you were not able to go, all payments after that date may be considered as overpaid and will be taken off future payments.

 During incarceration, benefits may be redirected to a dependant as per WCB policy.
 In these cases, any overpayment of your benefits will not be recovered from these payments.

-Your benefits will be suspended immediately if, without good reason, you:
+Your benefits will be suspended immediately if, as a result of a non-acceptable circumstance, you:

 In these cases, your benefits will be suspended immediately until you go to the appointment, return to medical treatment or start taking part in vocational rehabilitation.

-If there was a good reason for not attending or participating in your program, you must give the WCB proof of that reason.
-Payment may be provided for up to four weeks, depending on the reason.
+If there was an acceptable circumstance for not attending or participating in your program, your benefits may not be suspended for up to one calendar day per month.
+If your absence is expected to be long-term, payment may be provided for up to four weeks, depending on the reason.
 This gives the WCB the chance to let you know what is expected of you and the results of not attending your treatments.
 This also gives you time to find other options for income support.
 (This payment of benefits is not charged to your employer’s cost record.)

-A good reason is a situation, cause or matter beyond your control.
+An acceptable circumstance is a situation, cause or matter generally beyond your control.
 Reasons would be similar to those accepted by an employer as a valid excuse for not going to work, such as illness, a death in the family or severe weather limiting travel.
 Personal choice is not considered a good reason.